nolanlawson/css-talk-2022/markdown.md

 So for instance, if we take our three news sites from earlier, and if I split their style/layout performance into style and layout, we can see that style is occasionally pretty big.
 In fact, for the first site, it's spending slightly more time in style than in layout.
+I've also seen traces where style is almost 100% of the style/layout cost.

 ---